wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/script-transfer.md

 `ScriptTransfer` is a structure that sets the parameters of the token transfer.
 The token transfer is performed only if the structure is included in the [callable function result](/en/ride/functions/callable-function#invocation-result-2).

+If the token is a smart asset, the asset script verifies the `ScriptTransfer` action as if it were [TransferTransaction](/en/ride/structures/transaction-structures/transfer-transaction) with a fee of 0.
+If the asset script denies the action, then the transaction that invoked the dApp script is either denied or saved on the blockchain as failed, see the [Transaction Validation](/en/blockchain/transaction/transaction-validation).

 ### Constructor

 ``` ride